solomon-lam/solomon-lam.github.io/index.md

 ## Home
 #### Herzlich willkommen in meinem Blog!
+My name is Solomon Lam.
-I am working on a stochastic particle system known as exchange-driven growth model as part of my PhD study.
+I am working on a stochastic particle system known as the exchange-driven growth model as part of my PhD study.
+I hope you enjoy your time here.

 <img src="images/Photo_Amsterdam" alt="My picture" width="400"/>